Our farmers' pledge to YOU, the subscribers:

 Many farmers will use sustainable farming methods in general, but may protect certain crops in the summer when the bug pressure gets too high.
 Sometimes there's no getting away from it, especially for crops like peaches.

-We continue to encourage our farmers to either pursue USDA Organic certification or move closer and closer to sustainable methods.
+We continue to encourage all of our farmers to either pursue USDA Organic certification or move closer and closer to desired sustainable methods.
 Your interest and questions help that process.
-Talk to your board representatives, and talk to farmers at Co-op Farm and Berry-Picking Days and at the Annual Meeting Potluck and farmer fair.
+To share feedback or talk to your board representatives, email email@example.com.